AaryaDani/aaryadani.github.io/content/en/Professional Portfolio/J&J content/_index.md

 ---
 title: J&J Content
 type: docs
-weight: 1
+weight: 10
 description: >
   Johnson & Johnson (J&J) is a multinational corporation that produces medical devices and pharmaceuticals, and owns many consumer brands.
-J&J's mission is to "put a healthy mind, body, and environment within reach of everyone."
+Here are some of my experiences with the company.
 cascade:
   - type: "docs"
 ---